puppetlabs/facter/CONTRIBUTING.md

   * Make sure you fill in the earliest version that you know has the issue.
 * Fork the repository on GitHub

+## New Facts

+All new facts should also be included in `schema/facter.json`.
+Without this facts won't pass acceptance tests.

 ## Making Changes

 * Create a topic branch from where you want to base your work.